Testing gravity with cold atom interferometry: Results and prospects: Determination of the gravitational constant

+In \cite{Rosi2014,Prevedelli2014}, for the first time $G$ was measured with high precision using an atom interferometer as the probe.
+The basic idea of the experiment was to use an atom interferometer as gravity sensor and a well-characterized mass as the source of a gravitational field.
+From the precise measurement of the gravity acceleration produced by the source mass and from the knowledge of the mass distribution, the value of the gravitational constant was determined.
+A detailed description of the development of the experiment, named MAGIA as the acronym for ``Accurate Measurement of $G$ by Atom Interferometry'', can be found in \cite{Tino_inVarenna}.
+It was initially proposed in 2001 and the construction of the apparatus started in 2002 \cite{tino01bis,Tino2002,Fattori2003}; preliminary results were published in \cite{Bertoldi2006,Lamporesi2008}.
+Proof-of-principle results of another conceptually similar experiment \cite{Mcguirk2002} were published in \cite{Fixler2007}.
 The MAGIA apparatus was designed with the specific aim of the accurate determination of $G$.
 The challenge was not only reaching a high sensitivity in the detection of the gravitational effect produced by the source mass but mostly in the control and reduction of possible systematic effects.
 This idea guided the design of the atom interferometry sensor and the source mass configuration.
 Efforts were therefore devoted to the control of systematic effects related to atomic trajectories, positioning of source masses, and stray fields.
-Atom interferometry was used to perform precision measurements of the differential acceleration experienced by two samples of laser-cooled rubidium atoms under the influence of nearby tungsten masses.
-This differential configuration drastically reduced numerous common-mode spurious effects.
-The measurement, repeated for two different positions of the source masses in order to discriminate the signal from background noise, was modeled by a numerical simulation taking into account the mass distribution and the evolution of atomic trajectories.
-The high density of tungsten was exploited to compensate for the Earth's gravity gradient in the interferometer region; the distribution of the source mass was designed in order to reduce the sensitivity of the measurement to the position and velocity of the atoms.
+Raman atom interferometry was used to perform precision measurements of the differential acceleration experienced by two samples of laser-cooled $^{87}\textrm{Rb}$ atoms in a vertical gravity gradiometer configuration \cite{Sorrentino2010,Sorrentino2014} under the influence of nearby source masses.
+The source mass was made of $\approx \!
+500~\textrm{kg}$ of tungsten in two sets of cylinders positioned around the vertical magnetically shielded interferometer tube \cite{Lamporesi2007}.
+During the experiment, they were moved in different positions in order to modulate the relevant effect and perform a differential detection.
+The distance of the source mass from the atoms was kept large enough, at the expense of the signal size, in order to reduce the sensitivity to the horizontal size of the atomic cloud that would produce a systematic effect.
+Also, we found a configuration taking advantage of the high density of tungsten to compensate the Earth's gravity gradient thus reducing the sensitivity to the vertical position and size of the atomic clouds.
+The double differential configuration drastically reduced numerous common-mode spurious effects.
+The measurement was modeled by a numerical simulation taking into account the mass distribution and the evolution of atomic trajectories.
 The comparison of measured and simulated data provided the value of the Newtonian gravitational constant $G$.
+The result of the MAGIA experiment was $G=6.67191(99) \times 10^{-11}$~m$^3$kg$^{-1}$s$^{-2}$ with a relative uncertainty $\Delta G/G = 1.5\times 10^{-4}$.
+This is to date the most precise measurement of $G$ obtained with atom interferometry and it was included in the CODATA adjustment of the recommended values of the fundamental constants of physics \cite{Mohr2016}.
+The experiment also allowed us to identify limits of the apparatus and showed possible directions for improvements.
+The main limits in the accuracy were indeed the non-negligible atomic velocity distribution and the knowledge of the source mass distribution.